-Exclusive: Michigan governor to announce manufacturing can reopen in state - sources
+Michigan governor says manufacturing can reopen in state on May 11

 Michigan, which Trump narrowly won in 2016, is considered a crucial swing state in the November presidential election and the state’s COVID-19 infections rank among the highest in the country.
 As of Wednesday, Michigan had more than 45,000 COVID-19 cases and 4,250 deaths, but state officials have said the rate of infection has slowed.

-Reporting by Ben Klayman in Detroit and David Shepardson in Washiungton; Editing by Matthew Lewis
+Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Editing by Matthew Lewis